 This type of conversation changes the game of service experience entirely.
 Train your agents to change the negatives into the positives by the choice of words they use in a conversation.

 14. Never say ‘never’

 Support agents are there to serve customers.
 Even there is nothing a support agent can do, there is always something to offer.
 Remember no customer wants to hear the words “I am sorry, I cannot help you with this issue”.

 You have to empower and train your agents to not just provide the solution in a timely manner but also to be problem-solvers.
 There is a solution to everything, it may be not exactly how the customer wants, but something is always better than nothing.
 No call center agent should say they can’t do anything regarding any issue.
 In case of a complex issue, agents should overlook the swiftness metric and just focus on satiating the customer in the closest possible manner.

 15. Keep calm, keep winning

-Customers, most of the time, are frustrated, irritated, angry, and agitated when reaching the support department to register complaints, irregularities, etc. In these times, a call center USA agent should make sure to hold nerves and be calm.
+Customers, most of the time, are frustrated, irritated, angry, and agitated when reaching the support department to register complaints, irregularities, etc. In these times, a call center agent should make sure to hold nerves and be calm.
 The most important thing to remember in a situation like this is to not lose cool.
 Some customers scold, abuse, and say personal things to agents.
-Any reaction from agents’ side can ruin your company’s image instantly and will impact your business performance eventually.
+Any reaction from the agents’ side can ruin your company’s image instantly and will impact your business performance eventually.
 Hence, agents should be adequately coached to handle pressure situations and be empathetic about customers’ issues.
 Make your agents remember that no customer personally attacks them.
-Customers are just angry because what they expected from the product might have deflected in terms of performance, operation or some other manner.
+Customers are just angry because what they expected from the product might have deflected in terms of performance, operation, or some other manner.
 So, agents should listen carefully and then calmly apologize and present the compensation or solution accordingly.